cristianbanarescu/iOS-Development/SwiftUI/SwiftUI-practice-project/PROJECT_CONTEXT.md

 Current progress:
 - PulseApp.swift exists
 - Folders structure exists (View, Models, Services, etc)
-- I finished Step 3 from the Roadmap below.
-I have added ActivityRowView and FeedView.
+- I finished Step 4 from the Roadmap below.
+I have added Activity to the Models folder.
+I updated the FeedView to so that it displays ActivityRowView using a ForEach.
+ActivityRowView uses a closure so that it signals to the parent (FeedView) that the row was tapped.

-Using all the above & below information about what we're building/improving, please continue from Step 4 from the Roadmap.
+Using all the above & below information about what we're building/improving, please continue from Step 5 from the Roadmap.

 ## Goals
 - Practice SwiftUI end-to-end